Gain a competitive advantage by shipping with Flock Freight today.

 Phase 3 of the ELD Mandate

-- Sleeper Berth Provision – Drivers using the sleeper berth provision must take at least 8 consecutive hours in the sleeper berth (a seat that can be reclined to form a bed), plus a separate 2 consecutive hours either in the sleeper berth, off duty, or any combination of the two.
+- Sleeper berth provision – Drivers using the sleeper berth provision must take at least eight consecutive hours in the sleeper berth (a seat that can be reclined to form a bed), plus a separate two consecutive hours either in the sleeper berth, off duty, or any combination of the two.

-- 11-hour driving limit – Drivers may drive for a maximum of 11 hours after 10 consecutive hours of off duty.
+- 11-hour driving limit – Drivers may drive for a maximum of 11 hours after ten consecutive hours of off duty.

-- 14-hour driving limit – Drivers may not drive beyond the 14th consecutive hour after coming on duty, following 10 consecutive hours off duty.
+- 14-hour driving limit – Drivers may not drive beyond the 14th consecutive hour after coming on duty, following ten consecutive hours off duty.
 Off-duty time does not extend the 14-hour period.

-- Rest Breaks – Drivers may drive only if 8 hours or less have passed since the end of driver’s last off-duty or sleeper-berth period of at least 30 minutes.
+- Rest Breaks – Drivers may drive only if eight hours or less have passed since the end of the driver’s last off-duty or sleeper-berth period of at least 30 minutes.
 It does not apply to drivers using either of the short-haul exceptions in 395.1(e).